potatoqualitee/SPReplicator/README.md

 Install-Module dbatools
 ```

-Or if you don't have have administrative access or want to save it locally (just for yourself), run:
+Or if you don't have administrative access or want to save it locally (just for yourself), run:
 ```powershell
 Install-Module dbatools -Scope CurrentUser
 ```